 \subsubsection{Similarity computation}

-The similarity calculation between the template and the reference image based on the pixel-by-pixel comparison is highly time-consuming and significantly increases training and inference times.
-To accelerate this process, we employ a convolution-based similarity computation method.
-Specifically, the feature map of the template image is used as a convolution kernel and convolved with the feature map of the reference image.
-Since convolution operations can be efficiently parallelized on GPUs, this approach substantially improves the speed of both training and inference.
+Similarity calculation between the template and the reference image through pixel-by-pixel comparison is highly time-consuming, significantly increasing training and inference times.
+To accelerate this process, we employ a convolution-based approach for similarity computation.
+Specifically, we take the feature map of the template image as a convolution kernel and perform convolution on the feature map of the reference image.

 The similarity computation can be represented as follows: